A Heptalemma for Quantum Mechanics: Escape routes from the heptalemma

 The idea that reality admits only local influences is deeply ingrained in modern physics and philosophy.
 Physics, however, did not consistently embrace the idea of locality until the late 19th century, and only with Einstein did strict relativistic locality become foundational.
 For example, Newton's principle of universal gravitation violates locality, allowing for ``action at a distance''.
 But even then, the intuition of locality was pervasive; Newton himself was dissatisfied with the non-locality in his theory (Berkovitz 2007).
 In a letter to Richard Bentley, he wrote: \begin{quote} ``That gravity should be innate{[},{]} inherent and {[}essential{]} to matter so that one body may act upon another at a distance through a vacuum without the mediation of any thing else by and through which their action or force {[}may{]} be conveyed from one to another is to me so great an absurdity that I believe no man who has in philosophical matters any competent faculty of thinking can ever fall into it.''
 (Newton 1692/3, also quoted in Berkovitz 2007) \end{quote} Arguably, part of Einstein's triumph with his relativity theories lies in the physical codification of this intuition of locality.
 In philosophy, similarly, locality is a widely held assumption.
 In Hall's influential analysis of the concept of causation as production, locality is treated as a key defining condition of causal production (Hall 2004).

 A relaxation of locality therefore comes with substantial metaphysical cost.
-It means admitting what Einstein called ``spooky action at a distance''.
+In its most clearcut form, it means admitting what Einstein called ``spooky action at a distance''.
 While he did not live to see Bell's theorem, it seems likely that Einstein would have entertained almost any other option.
-Indeed, he argued that rejecting locality imperiled the entire enterprise of science, writing that ``{[}t{]}he complete suspension of this basic principle would make impossible the idea of (quasi-) closed systems and, thereby, the establishment of empirically testable laws in the sense familiar to us\textquotedblright{} (Einstein 1948, p.
+Indeed, he argued that rejecting locality imperiled the entire enterprise of science, writing that ``{[}t{]}he complete suspension of this basic principle would make impossible the idea of the existence of (quasi-) closed systems and, thereby, the establishment of empirically testable laws in the sense familiar to us\textquotedblright{} (Einstein 1948, p.
 322, quoted and translated in Howard 1985, p.
 188).
 While many do not share these instincts, locality is certainly not abandoned lightly.

 Moreover, any rejection of locality must be done with care as quantum mechanics does not permit \emph{signaling}, the transmission of information faster than the speed of light.
-In other words, \emph{even if} there is instantaneous action at a distance, this physical property cannot be leveraged to enable superluminal communication.
-The onus seems to be on proponents of non-locality to explain why this should be so.
+In other words, \emph{even if} there is non-locality in a physical system, this property cannot be leveraged to enable superluminal communication.
+We would thus require a form of non-locality that carefully constrains the permissible action at a distance.
+The onus seems to be on proponents of non-locality to explain why there is non-locality and yet no signalling.